gvost/dfm-static/README.txt

 6. A .gitignore file.

 MIDDLEMAN

-Middleman is a simple command-line development environment for static sites.
-The major benefits are: (1) a sass compiler, (2) an embedded ruby compiler, and (3) automated builds with css/js/html minification, g-zipping, image optimization, and asset fingerprinting (for cache performance).
-The documentation is concise and well-organized.
-See middlemanapp.com.

-Installation

 1. Make sure ruby is installed by running "ruby -v".

 2. Check if bundler is installed by running "bundler -v".
 If it's not installed, run "gem install bundler".
 Bundler will manage all of the gems in the Gemfile.

 3. Run "bundle install" from within the root folder of the repo.
 This will install all the gems in the Gemfile, including middleman.

+(see during devleopment for basic middleman instructions)

+Middleman is a simple command-line development environment for static sites.
+The major benefits are: (1) a sass compiler, (2) an embedded ruby compiler, and (3) automated builds with css/js/html minification, g-zipping, image optimization, and asset fingerprinting (for cache performance).
+The documentation is concise and well-organized.
+See middlemanapp.com.

 During Development